Netec-Mx/SQL_ESS_SNOW/Capitulo01/README.md

     SELECT
         ID_CLIENTE,
         CASE MOD(ID_CLIENTE, 12)
-            WHEN 0 THEN 'Ana Martínez'
+            WHEN 0 THEN 'Ana'
-            WHEN 1 THEN 'Carlos Gómez'
+            WHEN 1 THEN 'Carlos'
-            WHEN 2 THEN 'Lucía Fernández'
+            WHEN 2 THEN 'Lucía'
-            WHEN 3 THEN 'Jorge Ramírez'
+            WHEN 3 THEN 'Jorge'
-            WHEN 4 THEN 'María Torres'
+            WHEN 4 THEN 'María'
-            WHEN 5 THEN 'Andrés López'
+            WHEN 5 THEN 'Andrés'
-            WHEN 6 THEN 'Sofía Castillo'
+            WHEN 6 THEN 'Sofía'
-            WHEN 7 THEN 'Daniel Hernández'
+            WHEN 7 THEN 'Daniel'
-            WHEN 8 THEN 'Valeria Morales'
+            WHEN 8 THEN 'Valeria'
-            WHEN 9 THEN 'Miguel Sánchez'
+            WHEN 9 THEN 'Miguel'
-            WHEN 10 THEN 'Camila Vargas'
+            WHEN 10 THEN 'Camila'
-            ELSE 'Ricardo Flores'
+            ELSE 'Ricardo'
         END AS NOMBRE_BASE,
+        CASE MOD(ID_CLIENTE, 12)
+            WHEN 0 THEN 'Martínez'
+            WHEN 1 THEN 'Gómez'
+            WHEN 2 THEN 'Fernández'
+            WHEN 3 THEN 'Ramírez'
+            WHEN 4 THEN 'Torres'
+            WHEN 5 THEN 'López'
+            WHEN 6 THEN 'Castillo'
+            WHEN 7 THEN 'Hernández'
+            WHEN 8 THEN 'Morales'
+            WHEN 9 THEN 'Sánchez'
+            WHEN 10 THEN 'Vargas'
+            ELSE 'Flores'
+        END AS APELLIDO_BASE,
         CASE MOD(ID_CLIENTE, 8)
             WHEN 0 THEN 'México'
             WHEN 1 THEN 'Colombia'